The People of Rational Animal

 Susan Brandt

 is the founder of Rational Animal.
 Her motivation to help at-risk animals began as a child as she became exposed to the plight of animals in her community and around the world, starting her first campaign to end the seal hunt in 4th grade.
 She learned from her mother and grandmother, who rescued and nurtured the animals around them, and her father, a Brooklyn native, who brought the family to live in Boulder, Colorado, and taught her about the beauty of nature.
 Susan attended the University of California, Santa Cruz and received a full scholarship for her Masters degree in 1991 from the School of International Studies Communication and Development Program at Ohio University and received a Houk grant for her 1992 internship at the Division for the Advancement of Women at the United Nations in Vienna.
 She headed programming and creative development at the University of Washington’s Communications and Technology Department where she lead the development of a Research 1 university television channel, ResearchChannel.
-Upon moving to NYC, she started Rational Animal and is also active in the fine art music photography world working at the Morrison Hotel Gallery in Soho where Rational Animal holds its meetings and fundraisers.
+Upon moving to NYC, she started Rational Animal and also worked in fine art music photography at the Morrison Hotel Gallery.
+Susan now lives in Grass Valley with her husband Peter and dog Rossy.

 David Glicksman